 The internet is full of polarized and insensitive discussion.
-In fact, the lack of civility is so severe that some science websites like Popular Science have decided to turn off comments completely.1,2 Medicine especially is a subject where this polarity is strong.
-Take for example the Academy of Nutrition and Dietetics, which felt the need to create an online “Pledge of Professional Civility” in order to curb online harassment, especially between dieticians.3 There is a need to become more aware of what we are writing and how we are writing it so that we can start to discuss medicine more sensibly online.
+In fact, the lack of civility is so severe that some science websites like Popular Science have decided to turn off comments completely.1,2 Health and medicine especially are subjecta where this polarity is strong.
+Take for example the Academy of Nutrition and Dietetics, which felt the need to create an online “Pledge of Professional Civility” in order to curb online harassment, especially between dieticians.3 There is a need to become more aware of what we are writing and how we are writing it so that we can start to discuss health and medicine more sensibly online.
 This article explicitly serves as the Community Guidelines for our own website (as well as our Facebook page), but it may be useful for internet users in general to reflect upon.
 If you comment on our articles, we will approve, modify, or delete your comment without notice based on your adherence or lack of adherence to these guidelines.

 In short, there are three main things commenters must try to do: